GreptimeTeam/docs/docs/nightly/en/greptimecloud/integrations/grafana.md

 %}

+{template data-source-plugin-intro%

+Before using the GreptimeDB data source, it is necessary to manually install the GreptimeDB data source plugin.
+For more information,
+please refer to the [GreptimeDB data source plugin](https://docs.greptime.com/user-guide/clients/grafana##greptimedb-data-source-plugin) document.

+%}

 {template greptime-data-source-connection-url%

 ```txt
 https://<host>
 ```

-%}

-{template the-detail-usage-link%

-For more information about how to use GreptimeDB data source, please refer to the [GreptimeDB data source](https://docs.greptime.com/user-guide/clients/grafana) document.

 %}